Illegal aliens (Library of Congress Subject Heading): Background

-"Human smuggling".
-Associated headings include "Children of illegal aliens" and "Women illegal aliens."
+Human smuggling.
+Associated headings include Children of illegal aliens and Women illegal aliens.

 Calls for different wording

+The Nobel Laureate Eliezer Elie Wiesel popularized the slogan "No human being is illegal", stating "you who are so-called illegal aliens should know that no human being is illegal.
+That is a contradiction in terms.
+Human beings can be beautiful or more beautiful, they can be fat or skinny, they can be right or wrong, but illegal?
+How can a human being be illegal?"

 In 2010, racial justice organization Race Forward debuted a campaign to "Drop the I-Word," an effort to ask media sources to no longer use the word "illegal" when referring to undocumented immigrants, arguing that using the word to describe people was dehumanizing, racially charged, and legally inaccurate.
-Multiple news outlets stopped using "illegal" to describe people in the early 2010s, including the Associated Press.
+Multiple news outlets stopped using "illegal" to describe people in the early 2010s.

+In 2013, the Associated Press decided to use the word "illegal" only to refer to an action, not a person, as a person cannot technically be "illegal".
+Pulitzer Prize-winning journalist, Jose Antonio Vargas, explained, "The term dehumanizes and marginalizes the people it seeks to describe.
+Think of it this way, in what other context do we call someone illegal?"

-Student activists at Dartmouth College, including the Dartmouth Coalition for Immigration Reform, Equality and DREAMERs (CoFIRED), issued a series of racial justice demands to the Dartmouth administration in February 2014, one of which requested the term "Illegal aliens" not be used in the library's catalog.
-Together with Dartmouth librarians, the students from CoFIRED submitted a formal request to the Library of Congress in the summer of 2014 for the heading to be revised to "Undocumented immigrants".
+Student activists at Dartmouth College, including the Dartmouth Coalition for Immigration Reform, Equality and DREAMERs (CoFIRED), issued a series of racial justice demands to the Dartmouth administration in February 2014, one of which requested the term Illegal aliens not be used in the library's catalog.
+Together with Dartmouth librarians, the students from CoFIRED submitted a formal request to the Library of Congress in the summer of 2014 for the heading to be revised to Undocumented immigrants.
 In February 2015, the Library of Congress announced it would not change the heading, in part because resources such as Black's Law Dictionary used "Illegal aliens" as an established term.

 Librarian activists continued to gather support to ask for the heading's revision.
-The Council of the American Library Association passed a resolution in January 2016 calling the term "dehumanizing, offensive, inflammatory, and even a racial slur" and urging the Library of Congress to change the subject heading to "Undocumented immigrants".
+The Council of the American Library Association passed a resolution in January 2016 calling the term "dehumanizing, offensive, inflammatory, and even a racial slur" and urging the Library of Congress to change the subject heading to Undocumented immigrants.